I received passes to Kennywood in exchange for my honest review.

 Then we ran in to this guy….Kenny Kangaroo.
 He’s the park’s mascot.

-There’s plenty of food vendors to satisfy the craving–and have you making new friends at Kennywood!
+There are plenty of food vendors to satisfy the craving–and have you making new friends at Kennywood!

 With rides still left, they hopped on the Paratrooper.